Hello, Next.js

 This site just moved to Next.js.

-This site has never been just a calm blog.
-It's always been both a journal and a sandbox.
+This site has never been just a calm blog, it's always been both a journal and a sandbox.
 If all I wanted was a quiet place to write, I'd use Wordpress or Bear and never think about build tools again.
 But some days I want to try a small UI idea, or wire up a weird little feature that doesn't justify its own project.
 Next.js lets me keep calm and control in one place.
 MDX took some fighting to get working (meh, it has a reputation, and I can confirm it), but once it was set up it stayed out of the way and gave me exactly what I wanted.
 Long form writing plus the ability to drop in components whenever an idea needs more than text.

 So hello, Next.js!
 And goodbye, Kalimera.
 And goodbye to the part of me who thought every personal site had to be a full stack project.
 I'm still optimistic about the web, I still like late night ideas, I still think small personal sites matter.
 I just want my setup to support that optimism instead of draining it.